 This test measures the amount of C3 proteins in your blood.
-These proteins are part of your complement system, which plays an important role in your immune system.
-Its job is to help kill disease-causing bacteria and viruses.
-It also responds to such invaders with inflammation that protects your body from disease.
+These proteins are part of your complement system, an important part of your immune system that helps kill disease-causing bacteria and viruses.

 Complement component C3 is the most important and abundant protein in the complement system.
 It is placed on microbes to destroy them.
 By measuring complement C3 levels, especially in how they compare with other parts of the complement system, your healthcare provider can diagnose and monitor treatment of certain diseases.
 One of the diseases that commonly involves abnormal C3 is systemic lupus erythematosus, or lupus, an autoimmune disorder.

-You may have this test if your healthcare provider suspects you have an autoimmune disorder, especially lupus.
+You may need this test if your healthcare provider suspects you have an autoimmune disorder, especially lupus.
 Symptoms of lupus may include:

 Rash in the shape of a butterfly across your cheeks